 Introduction to the Value and Impact Mapping Tool

 The KfH Impact Tools were developed by the Value and Impact Task and Finish Group from the Quality Work Stream of the Knowledge for Healthcare programme and are based on previous tools developed by NHS South Central and National Library for Health in 2009.
 The new questionnaire has been piloted on a range of library services.
 For further information view the blog

 The remainder of the resource is a Value and Impact Mapping Tool.
-It was commissioned by the HEE Knowledge for Healthcare programme and compiled by Dr Alison Brettle, University of Salford following input from the Impact and Value Task and Finish Group.
+It was commissioned by the HEE Knowledge for Healthcare programme and compiled by Professor Alison Brettle, University of Salford following input from the Impact and Value Task and Finish Group.